Power Flow

 Returns

-The function returns maximum absolute values of the sctive and reactive power injection mismatches, which can be utilized to terminate the iteration loop of the Newton-Raphson, fast Newton-Raphson, or Gauss-Seidel methods employed to solve the AC power flow problem.
+The function returns maximum absolute values of the active and reactive power injection mismatches, which can be utilized to terminate the iteration loop of the Newton-Raphson, fast Newton-Raphson, or Gauss-Seidel methods employed to solve the AC power flow problem.

 Example